h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 3. Write the analytical solution for the two-variable QP subproblem in SMO
 4. How does SMO avoid storing the full kernel matrix?
 5. What is the computational complexity of each SMO iteration?
+6. Manage a team using pair optimization where exactly two workers collaborate on each task.
+Constraints: total work hours must balance $\sum_{i=1}^n \text{hours}_i \times \text{skill}_i = 0$, only two workers per task, workers have different skill levels.
+Design pair selection, constraint balancing, and task assignment strategies.
+Ensure team improvement when only changing two workers at a time and create performance tracking.

 For a detailed explanation of this problem, see [Question 3: SMO Algorithm Fundamentals](L5_6_3_explanation.md).